-&lt;sup>15 The 75-year PV imbalance for Social Security and Medicare Part A of \$29.0 trillion is comprised of several line items from the SLTFP - Social Security outlays net of Social Security payroll taxes (\$30.0 trillion) and Medicare Part A outlays net of Medicare payroll taxes (\$10.4 trillion) - as well as subcomponents of these programs not presented separately in the statement.
-These subcomponents include Social Security and Medicare Part A administrative costs that are classified as non-defense discretionary spending (\$0.6 trillion) and Social Security and Medicare Part A income other than payroll taxes: taxation of benefits (-\$5.4 trillion), federal employer share (-\$1.5 trillion), and other income (-\$5.0 trillion).
+14 The 75-year PV imbalance for Social Security and Medicare Part A of \$29.4 trillion is comprised of several line items from the SLTFP - Social Security outlays net of Social Security payroll taxes (\$31.1 trillion) and Medicare Part A outlays net of Medicare payroll taxes (\$10.7 trillion) - as well as subcomponents of these programs not presented separately in the statement.
+These subcomponents include Social Security and Medicare Part A administrative costs that are classified as non-defense discretionary spending (\$0.7 trillion) and Social Security and Medicare Part A income other than payroll taxes: taxation of benefits (-\$6.0 trillion), federal employer share (-\$1.5 trillion), and other income (-\$5.5 trillion).

-&lt;sup>16 Social Security and Medicare Part A expenditures can exceed payroll tax revenues in any given year to the extent that there are sufficient balances in the respective trust funds; these balances derive from past excesses of payroll tax revenues over expenditures and interest earned on those balances and represent the amount the General Fund owes the respective trust fund programs.
+15 Social Security and Medicare Part A expenditures can exceed payroll tax revenues in any given year to the extent that there are sufficient balances in the respective trust funds; these balances derive from past excesses of payroll tax revenues over expenditures and interest earned on those balances and represent the amount the General Fund owes the respective trust fund programs.
 When spending does exceed payroll tax revenues, as has occurred each year since 2008 for Medicare Part A and 2010 for Social Security, the excess spending is financed first with interest due from the General Fund and secondly with a drawdown of the trust fund balance; in either case, the spending is ultimately supported by general revenues or borrowing.
 Under current law, benefits for Social Security and Medicare Part A can be paid only to the extent that there are sufficient balances in the respective trust funds.
-In order for the long-term fiscal projections to reflect the full size of these program's commitments to pay future benefits, the projections assume that all scheduled benefits will be financed with borrowing to the extent necessary after the trust funds are depleted.
+In order for the long-term fiscal projections to reflect the full size of these programs' commitments to pay future benefits, the projections assume that all scheduled benefits will be financed with borrowing to the extent necessary after the trust funds are depleted.

-&lt;sup>17 The fiscal imbalances reported in the long-term fiscal projections are limited to future outlays and receipts.
-They do not include the initial level of publicly-held debt, \$22.3 trillion in 2021 and \$21.0 trillion in 2020, and therefore they do not by themselves answer the question of how large fiscal reforms must be to make fiscal policy sustainable, or how those reforms divide between reforms to Social Security and Medicare Part A and to other programs.
-Other things equal, past cash flows (primarily surpluses) for Social Security and Medicare Part A reduced federal debt at the end of 2021 by \$2.9 trillion (the trust fund balances at that time); the contribution of other programs to federal debt at the end of 2021 was therefore \$25.1 trillion.
-Similarly, because the \$29.0 trillion imbalance between outlays and receipts over the next 75 years for Social Security and Medicare Part A does not take account of the Social Security and Medicare Part A trust fund balances, it overstates the magnitude of reforms necessary to make Social Security and Medicare Part A solvent over 75 years by \$2.9 trillion.
-The \$2.9 trillion combined Social Security and Medicare Part A trust fund balance part A solvent over 75 years by \$2.9 trillion.
+16 The fiscal imbalances reported in the long-term fiscal projections are limited to future outlays and receipts.
+They do not include the initial level of publicly-held debt, \$24.3 trillion in 2022 and \$22.3 trillion in 2021, and therefore they do not by themselves answer the question of how large fiscal reforms must be to make fiscal policy sustainable, or how those reforms divide between reforms to Social Security and Medicare Part A and to other programs.
+Other things equal, past cash flows (primarily surpluses) for Social Security and Medicare Part A reduced federal debt at the end of 2022 by \$3.0 trillion (the trust fund balances at that time); the contribution of other programs to federal debt at the end of 2022 was therefore \$27.3 trillion.
+Similarly, because the \$29.4 trillion imbalance between outlays and receipts over the next 75 years for Social Security and Medicare Part A does not take account of the Social Security and Medicare Part A trust fund balances, it overstates the magnitude of reforms necessary to make Social Security and Medicare Part A solvent over 75 years by \$3.0 trillion.
+The \$3.0 trillion combined Social Security and Medicare Part A trust fund balance represents a claim on future general revenues.